kf8a/2018-data-management-workshop/PITCHME.md

 ## Spreadsheet organization

-1. Put all your variables in columns.
+1. Put all your variables in columns. <!-- .element: class="fragment" data-fragment-index="1" -->
-2. Put each observation in its own row.
+2. Put each observation in its own row. <!-- .element: class="fragment" data-fragment-index="2" -->
-3. Don't combine multiple pieces of information in one cell.
+3. Don't combine multiple pieces of information in one cell. <!-- .element: class="fragment" data-fragment-index="3" -->
-4. Leave the raw data raw - don't change it!
+4. Leave the raw data raw - don't change it! <!-- .element: class="fragment" data-fragment-index="4" -->
-5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
+5. Export the cleaned data to a text-based format like CSV (comma-separated values) format. <!-- .element: class="fragment" data-fragment-index="5" -->

 Note: